ng-Classic/ng-classic/aio/content/guide/static-query-migration.md

 <a id="update-library-to-use-static-flag"></a>

-### Can I update my library to version 8 by adding the `static` flag to view queries, while still being compatible with Angular version 7 apps?
+### Can I update my library to version 8 by adding the `static` flag to view queries, while still being compatible with Angular Classicversion 7 apps?

-Yes, the Angular team's recommendation for libraries is to update to version 8 and add the `static` flag.
+Yes, the Angular Classicteam's recommendation for libraries is to update to version 8 and add the `static` flag.
-Angular version 7 apps will continue to work with libraries that have this flag.
+Angular Classicversion 7 apps will continue to work with libraries that have this flag.

-However, if you update your library to Angular version 8 and want to take advantage of the new version 8 APIs, or you want more recent dependencies \(such as Typescript or RxJS\) your library will become incompatible with Angular version 7 apps.
+However, if you update your library to Angular Classicversion 8 and want to take advantage of the new version 8 APIs, or you want more recent dependencies \(such as Typescript or RxJS\) your library will become incompatible with Angular Classicversion 7 apps.
-If your goal is to make your library compatible with Angular versions 7 and 8, you should not update your lib at all &mdash;except for `peerDependencies` in `package.json`.
+If your goal is to make your library compatible with Angular Classicversions 7 and 8, you should not update your lib at all &mdash;except for `peerDependencies` in `package.json`.

-In general, the most efficient plan is for libraries to adopt a 6-month major version schedule and bump the major version after each Angular update.
+In general, the most efficient plan is for libraries to adopt a 6-month major version schedule and bump the major version after each Angular Classicupdate.
 That way, libraries stay in the same release cadence as Angular.

 <!-- links -->